 To Bleach, or Not To Bleach?

-Now, one can argue that you can access the tooth to create your own chamber and do internal bleaching that way, but that’s not my treatment of choice.
-I like to leave that supporting dentin alone.
+Now, one can argue that you can access the tooth to create your own chamber and do internal bleaching that way, but I’d prefer to avoid that if possible.
+I think it’s best to leave that supporting dentin alone.
 And if aesthetics are a concern, well, the look of the tooth can be improved with a veneer.
 Easy-peasy.

 Tooth Story: Tooth #9